Hugh Strahan

 Hugh Strahan (born 24 June 1945) is a former Australian rules footballer who played for Geelong in the Victorian Football League (VFL) during the late 1960s and early 1970s.

 A key position player, Strahan spent six seasons at Geelong and took part in their 1968 and 1969 finals campaigns.

-The next stage of Strahan's career took place in Tasmania, who he represented in the 1975 Knockout Carnival.
-Strahan played with Cooee Football Club and was good performer for the North West Football Union in inter-league matches.
+The next stage of Strahan's career took place in Tasmania, which he represented in the 1975 Knockout Carnival.
+Strahan played with Cooee Football Club and was a good performer for the North West Football Union in inter-league matches.

 In 1977 he became coach of his original club, Newtown & Chilwell in Geelong.